iShafayet/nedbmgr/server/README.md

 nedbmgr
 ================================

-**WARNING!
-THIS PROJECT IS CURRENTLY BEING ACTIVELY DEVELOPED AND NOT READY FOR PRODUCTION AT ALL.**

 `nedbmgr` or NeDB Manager is a basic and scriptable/customizable database manager for NeDB databases (NeDB, he JavaScript Database, for Node.js, nw.js, electron and the browser, find more in https://github.com/louischatriot/nedb)

 ## Concept